 The Assessment and Detox Unit (ADU) is 20-bed building designated exclusively for detox prior to Intensive Residential Treatment at CeDAR.
 Nursing staff and physicians will assess your history, monitor withdrawal and treat your detox symptoms in the ADU.

 The nursing station is located in the middle of the building between the women’s and men’s wings.
 You’ll be assisted by medical staff who are available 24-hours a day.
 We want you to have a safe, comfortable detox before moving over to residential treatment.

-If during 60 to 120-Residential Extended Care you experience discomfort, we’ll bring you to the ADU for an assessment.
-Since CeDAR is part of the University of Colorado Hospital, we handle any major medical issues directly at the hospital.
+If during Residential Extended Care you experience discomfort, we’ll bring you to the ADU for an assessment.
+Since CeDAR is part of the UCHealth Anschutz Campus, we can address any major medical issues.
 You are in the safest place if something should happen.

 For more information on how our transgender patients are housed please call us directly.

 Counselors have their offices in the cottages.
 This allows you to meet privately with your designated counselor within the comfort of your residential environment.
 Medications are also dispensed directly at the cottages.